 Become a fan of h2g2

 The Prime Minister is the name now associated with the more historic position of First Lord of the Treasury.
-The position came into existence in the 17th Century when the monarch's treasury was first trusted to a commission, as opposed to an individual.
+The position came into existence in the 17th Century when the monarch's treasury was first trusted to a commission rather than an individual.
 The First Lord is a throwback to an even more ancient role, that of the Lord High Treasurer, a post that was established by Henry I in 1126.

-The position has changed hands on 74 occasions.
-William Gladstone is the only person to have had four separate terms1 as Prime Minister.
+The position has changed hands on 74 occasions so far.
+William Gladstone is the only person to have had four separate terms2 as Prime Minister.
 Edward Stanley the 14th Earl of Derby, Robert Cecil the Third Marquis of Salisbury and Stanley Baldwin each had three distinct periods as Prime Minister.
-Fourteen have had two tenures in the post.
-Many have also retained the position following a successful election victory.
+14 have had two tenures in the post.
+Many have also retained the position following a successful election victory for their political party.

 What are the links that bind these people?
 Are there any common traits by accident of birth, sociology or upbringing that might prepare an individual for that role?
-Assuming you are conversant with foreign policy, a whiz at national level macroeconomics, know the answer to the West Lothian and Northern Ireland questions - what quirks of fate will best prepare you statistically in your quest for the keys to number ten2?
+Assuming you are conversant with foreign policy, a whiz at national level macroeconomics and know the answer to the West Lothian and Northern Ireland questions, what quirks of fate will best prepare you statistically in your quest for the keys to Number 103?

 The Prime Ministers of the United Kingdom

-So who are the 51 people to have held the post?
-Here is the full list in chronological order for when they first held the post.
+So who are the 53 people to have held the post so far?
+Here is the full list in chronological order from when they first held the post.